 Finally, a shred of hope.
 You want to have a happy fulfilling life and you’ve accepted you can’t avoid things anymore.
 A bit unsure and worried about being embarrassed you remind yourself that counselors listen to people just like you every day.

-Meet Kristen Craren
+Meet the owner, Kristen Craren

 Helping people like you is something I love.

 I think of it as a huge honor that people allow me into their hearts and minds to find the path to the best they can be.
 Often someone will be telling me their story, and I can see they are embarrassed or scared.
 So much comfort is brought to them when they hear I have been there, or someone else has a similar story that they have eventually overcome.

 I can’t do it alone.
 We have a fantastic team of therapists available to meet your individual needs.
 Click the “clinicians” button on the menu to meet the team.